DFKI-NLP/kibad-llm/models/README.md

 - `-v | --vllm` is used for almost all arguments relevant to vLLM.
 If there are multiple, make sure to wrap them in quotes like `"some/mistral --trust-remote-code"`.
 This is a required flag.

 - `-vv | --vllm-version` is the vLLM version to run.
-This is an optional flag and uses the latest stable version per default.
+This is an optional flag and uses version 0.11.2 per default.

 - `-po | --port` is the port vLLM and the uv code communicate on.
 This is an optional flag and uses a random port per default.